This property is owned by New Zealand's renowned potter, Barry Brickell.

 Protected with a 23ha QEII covenant in 1994.

-Take a train through replanted kauri forest on New Zealand's only narrow gauge mountain railway.
+Take a train ride (fee applies) through replanted kauri forest on New Zealand's only narrow gauge mountain railway.

 Visit Barry's operating potteries and a craft and gift shop.